Easter cake is decorated with buttercream blossoms and a very easy and yummy

 And that’s our bird’s nest blossoms cake, so simple to make!

-If you want to learn more about how to make buttercream flowers, check out my online buttercream class:
+If you want to learn more about how to make buttercream flowers, you may want to check out my online buttercream class: